 Colorado Elopement Wedding Hikes: Nymph Lake, Lake Haiyaha Loop via Fire Trail (RMNP)

-Living in Denver, offers many perks, including beautiful hiking trails for a Colorado elopement wedding nearby.
-On the other hand, hikes in Rocky Mountain National Park are about two hours away and require advancing planning (e.g., day or annual pass and a timed entry reservation).
+Living in Denver offers many perks, including beautiful hiking trails for a Colorado elopement wedding nearby.
+On the other hand, hikes in Rocky Mountain National Park are about 2 hours away and require advance planning (e.g., a day or annual pass and a timed-entry reservation).
 The drive and extra efforts are certainly worth it, though!
 The hikes give you access to some of the most beautiful landscapes in Colorado.
 Here’s the first of a series of Rocky Mountain National Park hikes that I’ve recently recommended to my wedding couples in Colorado as options for a wedding ceremony elopement.
 I’ve included a review from a past visit and my notes.

 Sometimes the most secluded, off-the-beaten path, locations provide the most ideal scenery for an elopement wedding in Colorado.